hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 <!----

-Follow guidelines to configure HP 3PAR Storeserv or HP Storevirtual as storage backend in association with Brocade Zone Manager
+Follow guidelines to configure HP 3PAR Storeserv or HP StoreVirtual as storage backend in association with Brocade Zone Manager

-Configure HP Storevirtual as storage backend with Brocade Zone Manager.
+Configure HP StoreVirtual as storage backend with Brocade Zone Manager.

 ##Configure HP 3PAR Storeserv as storage backend with Brocade Zone Manager